k1lly0u/RustEdit-Unity/README.md

 # Other Shit
 The asset bundles will automatically unload and reload when any project assets are changed.

-I have no intention of continuing development of this project so don't ask me for support or to make changes.
+I have no intention of continuing development or providing support for this project.
+It was quickly chucked together as a favour for a friend.

 Feel free to fork this repository and do with it as you wish.